sdiehl28/tutorial-website/content/reviews/_index.md

 Data Camp has the best platform for learning how to code for Data Science and Machine Learning.

 {{% notice note%}}
 Udemy is also an excellent choice.
-I have enjoyed many classes by Jose and Boris.
+Any course by Jose Portilla is excellent.
+Boris Paskhaver has an in-depth course in Pandas that is also excellent.
 {{% /notice %}}